marcBook-air/project-marcBook-air/DOC and MARKDOWNFILES/REVIEW.md

                 SwiftUIView()
             }
         }

-    It does completely the same but i tought the second way is more readable

   - I forgot to put a link to my screencast in my README so that is fixed now